ovh/ovh-ui-kit/packages/oui-themes/README.md

 ### Sapphire

-This theme is intended to be mainly used by the OVH Manager.
+This theme is intended to be mainly used by the OVH Control Panel.

 ```html:preview
 <div class="oui-theme-sapphire">